Brad Marchand Game Preview: Bruins vs. Blue Jackets

 Marchand Stats vs. the Blue Jackets

-- The Blue Jackets have given up 76 goals in total (3.4 per game), which ranks 30th in the league in goals allowed.
+- The Blue Jackets have conceded 84 goals in total (3.4 per game), which ranks 27th in the NHL in goals allowed.

 |2023-2024 Season